Alice in Wonderland syndrome, also known as Todd syndrome, is a rare condition affecting the sensory inputs in the brain.

 The acquired form of hypothyroidism is seen in children caused by chr...

-Delirium, also known as acute brain failure, is an acute syndrome characterized by impaired intellect, awareness and concentration.
+Delirium, also known as acute brain failure, is an acute syndrome characterised by impaired intellect, awareness and concentration.
 Typically, the cognitive impairment fluctuates throughout the day.
 In contrast to dementia, delirium tends to be reversible.

 The number of synonyms fo...